 Preheat oven to 180C/350F.

-Heat 1 tablespoon ghee/butter in an oven-proof medium-sized skillet (mine is cast-iron, 22cm diameter, 5cm high) over low heat, and sauté the leek with some salt and pepper until leek is tender (about 5 mins).
-If it starts to brown/burn, the heat is up too high.
-Once soft, remove from pan and add to the egg mix.
+Heat 1 tablespoon ghee/butter in an oven-proof medium-sized skillet (mine is cast-iron, 22cm diameter, 5cm high) over low heat, and lightly fry the leek (stirring fairly constantly – don’t let it burn) with some salt and pepper until leek is tender (about 5 mins).
+If it starts to brown/burn, the heat is too high – turn it down or remove from the heat for a bit – keep stirring.
+Once the leek is soft (it will look a bit translucent, and be quite ‘wet’ looking) remove from pan and add to the egg mix.

 Add the other tablespoon of ghee to the pan, over med-low heat.
 Pour in the egg/pumpkin mix.
 Try and make sure there is a fairly even distribution of ingredients (this generally works out on its own well enough).
 Sprinkle some more salt and pepper over the top.
 Cook the frittata on the stove for about 5 mins – you’re aiming to lightly brown the base.

 Remove from oven.
 The next step very important: once the pan is out of the oven, DO NOT FORGET THAT THE HANDLE IS VERY HOT.
 I’ve forgotten this once or twice and it can end very badly for your poor hand.
 I usually cut my frittata into 8 slices and consider 2 pieces (i.e. 1/4 fritatta) to be a serving size, especially for breakfast, as this is ~2 eggs, which is my normal non frittata breakfast.
-I think the flavours are more developed when the frittata is served warm rather than hot.
-This can simply mean letting it cool for 30 mins before eating.
-Generally I find it tastes better the next day (a bit like the crock pot … nicer when the flavours have a chance to develop).
-I store it in an air tight container in the fridge for 3-4 days (i.e. 4 breakfasts).
-Serve with a side salad if desired.
+I think the flavours are best when the frittata is served warm, or cold, rather than hot.
+I like to let it cool for 20-30 minutes before eating it, and it is always best the next day (especially because you have a meal ready to go).
+Store leftovers in an airtight container in the fridge for up to a week.